 For information on the latest proteome for Staphylococcus aureus, please visit UniProtKB.

 You can easily download the latest protein sequences for Staphylococcus aureus proteome here.
-Please note this is for the current UniProtKB release, the numbers in the table below are for the most up to date SWISS-MODEL Repository, which was built on 2019_03.
+Please note this download is for the current UniProtKB release, which may be different to release 2020_02 that was used for the most up to date SWISS-MODEL Repository.